BabylonJS/Documentation/content/How_To/GUI/MRTK.md

 <Playground id="#24DLJ4#7" title="Near Interaction Button Scene Demo" description="Demo showcasing different Control3D objects with Near Interaction support."/>

 #### Holographic Button
 The `HolographicButton` class is the standard, familiar button that can be placed and pressed in a 3D environment.
-It is based off of the original MRTK Holographic button, and supports a title, image, and tooltip.
+It is based off of the MRTK `ButtonHoloLens1`, and supports a title, image, and tooltip.

 #### Touch Holographic Button
-The `TouchHolographicButton` is the `HolographicButton` brought to the next generation.
+The `TouchHolographicButton` is akin to MRTK's `PressableButtonHoloLens2`.
 It supports everything that the `HolographicButton` supports, but has more depth to it, allowing for visual feedback as it is being interacted with.
 As part of this added depth, it now responds to near interactions by having the button surface depress as the user's hand/motion controller presses it.

 #### Touch Mesh Button
 While the `TouchMeshButton` doesn't have a direct representation within MRTK, it is a button that offers custom visuals and support for near interactions.
 This allows for any object to react to near interaction, if desired, which aligns with MRTK's experimental `Hand Physics Service`.